-As with Android, it was acquired by Google – for $1.65bn, in 2006.
-YouTube is now another cornerstone of Google’s services, but has been subject to problems and issues ranging from uploaded content to censorship.
+As with Android, it was acquired by Google – for $1.65 billion, in 2006.
+YouTube is now another cornerstone of Google’s services, but it has been subject to problems and issues ranging from the content itself to censorship on the platform.

-(And, since the service has been heavily monetised, it’s now almost unusable, with even 30-second videos featuring multiple ads.
+And, since the service has been heavily monetised, it’s almost unusable, with even 30-second videos featuring multiple ads.
 Maybe Google will end up killing YouTube for good, after increasingly ruining the experience with each successive update.

 DTube aims to become an alternative to YouTube, allowing users to watch or upload videos on the InterPlanetary File System (IPFS) and share or comment on the immutable STEEM blockchain, while earning cryptocurrency.

-Best of all, there are no adverts!
+But best of all, there are no adverts.
 The crypto angle makes DTube slightly suspect, but it’s a viable method for circumventing the usual advert-driven business model.
 It’s also very similar to YouTube’s layout and overall design.

 Ethical Chrome Browser Alternatives:

-It’s entirely possible that you’re reading this right now on Chrome.
-It’s another Google service that’s a leader in its field, somewhat justifiably.
-Personalised results make it easier to find what you’re looking for – but every interesting entry is liable to be added to your advertising profile in some shape or form.
+It’s entirely possible that you’re reading this right now on the Chrome browser: another Google service that’s a leader in its field, somewhat justifiably.
+Personalized results make it easier to find what you’re looking for – but every interesting entry is liable to be added to your advertising profile in some shape or form.

 Removing yourself from Chrome will go some way to curbing the data Google can collect about you, so we’ve listed a couple of great privacy-focused alternatives below: